chinsiang99/aws-cloud-practinioner-prep/04.aws-educate/05.network/README.md

     - responsible for formatting and delivering information to the application layer for further processing or display.
 Translates data based on syntax that the application accepts
 7. application layer (layer 7)
     - closest to the user, identifying communication partners, determining resource availability, synchronizing communication

+# Network Models
+1. peer-to-peer model diagram
+2. client-server model diagram

+# Network Types
+1. LAN (Local area Network)
+    - connects devices in a limited geographical area such as floor, building or campus
+    - ethernet
+2. WAN (Wide area Network)
+    - connects devices in a large geographical area, such as multiple cities or countries.
+WANs are used to connect LANs and use technologies such as fibre-optic cables and satelities to transmit data